projectcalico/calico/master/usage/troubleshooting/logging.md

 The components in the calico-node container all log to the directories under `/var/log/calico` inside the container.
-By default this is mapped to the `/var/log/calico` directory on the host but can be changed by specifying a `--log-dir` parameter on the `calicoctl node` command.
+By default this is mapped to the `/var/log/calico` directory on the host but can be changed by specifying a `--log-dir` parameter on the `calicoctl node run` command.

-By default, each component (below) logs to its own directory.
+Each component (described below) logs to its own directory.
 Files are automatically rotated, and by default 10 files of 1MB each are kept.
 The current log file is called `current` and rotated files have @ followed by a timestamp detailing when the files was rotated in [tai64n](http://cr.yp.to/libtai/tai64.html#tai64n) format.